Fronco2/kickstarter-analysis/README.md

 ![GB Campaign Pleges for Musicals](https://user-images.githubusercontent.com/83895120/122992979-5cb18a80-d36c-11eb-98db-d47bb2e565ea.png)

 ### Challenges and Difficulties Encounted
-* The data contained a specific outlier with unclear origin making some of the data.
+* The data contained a specific outlier with unclear origin skewed some of the analysis.
 * Data on minimum pledge request was not available to analyze.

 ## Results